Sensory integration therapy: Practice

-Individuals with sensory processing disorder or sensory integrative dysfunction experience problems with their sensory systems, also known as basic senses of touch, smell, hearing, taste, sight, body coordination, and movement against gravity.
-They might also experience difficulties in movement, coordination, and sensing where one's body is in a given space, also known as proprioception.
-Each individual sensory system has specific receptors or cells within the body that deliver messages to the brain.
-These receptors are located in specific parts of the body - gustatory/taste (mouth), olfactory/smell (nose), visual (eye), auditory (ear), and vestibular (inner ear).
-Other receptors are spread throughout the body - tactile (skin) and proprioception (muscles and joints).
+Individuals with sensory processing disorder or sensory integrative dysfunction experience problems with their sensory systems, including the senses of touch, smell, hearing, taste, sight, body coordination, and movement against gravity.
+They might also experience difficulties with movement, coordination, and sensing where their body is in space, a sense known as proprioception.
+Each sensory system has specific receptors or cells within the body that deliver messages to the brain.
+These receptors are located in specific parts of the body: gustatory (taste; mouth), olfactory (smell; nose), visual (eye), auditory (ear), and vestibular (inner ear).
+Other receptors are distributed throughout the body: tactile (skin) and proprioception (muscles and joints).

-Sensory Integration Therapy, also known as sensory-based treatments or interventions, are designed to provide sensory activities or experiences to help individuals respond better to environmental stimuli (i.e., sensory input).
-The main goal and priority for the use of sensory integration therapies is to improve internal sensory processing, improve self-regulation, develop adaptive functioning skills, and to help the child successfully become participate in daily life experiences and activities.
-Sensory-based interventions or activities are structured and individualized per each child's specific individual needs.
-They range from passive activities (i.e., wearing a weighted vest, weighted blanket, receiving hugs, playing with shaving cream) to active activities (i.e., spinning around, jumping on a trampoline, running, climbing, walking on patterned blocks).
+Sensory integration therapy, also known as sensory-based treatments or interventions, is designed to provide sensory activities or experiences to help individuals respond better to environmental stimuli (i.e., sensory input).
+The main goal of sensory integration therapy is to improve internal sensory processing, improve self-regulation, develop adaptive functioning skills, and to help the child successfully participate in daily life experiences and activities.
+Sensory-based interventions or activities are structured and individualized to each child's needs.
+They range from passive activities (e.g., wearing a weighted vest or weighted blanket, receiving hugs, playing with shaving cream) to active activities (e.g., spinning around, jumping on a trampoline, running, climbing, walking on patterned blocks).

-According to proponents of sensory integration therapy, sensory integrative dysfunction is a common disorder for individuals with neurological learning disabilities such as an autism spectrum disorder, attention deficit hyperactivity disorder, and sensory modulation dysfunction.
+According to proponents of sensory integration therapy, sensory integrative dysfunction is a common disorder in individuals with neurological learning disabilities such as an autism spectrum disorder, attention deficit hyperactivity disorder, and sensory modulation dysfunction.

-Occupational therapists are uniquely equipped to practice Ayres Sensory Integration (ASI) or Occupational Therapy Sensory Integration (OT-SI).
-During sessions, activities are presented to both challenge capabilities and assist and regulating a child (Parham & Mailloux, 2015).
-Activities are often specially tailored to meet individual needs.
-The goal of these sessions is to assist a child in gaining competence in participating in everyday activities in settings such as school, home and extra curriculars.
-Active participation is emphasized in order to maxims gains and learning.
-Children who require more structure are given modified activities that continue to offer freedom of choice in order to foster self-direction (Parham & Mailloux,2015).
+Occupational therapists are trained to practice Ayres Sensory Integration (ASI) or Occupational Therapy Sensory Integration (OT-SI).
+During sessions, activities are presented to both challenge capabilities and assist in regulating a child (Parham & Mailloux, 2015).
+Activities are often tailored to meet individual needs.
+The goal of these sessions is to assist a child in gaining competence in participating in everyday activities in settings such as school, home, and extra curricular activities.
+Active participation is emphasized to maximize gains and learning.
+Children who require more structure are given modified activities that continue to offer freedom of choice to foster self-direction (Parham & Mailloux,2015).